Families mark first anniversary of Ethiopian 737 MAX crash

 Families who lost loved ones aboard Ethiopian Airlines Flight 302 visited the crash site on Tuesday to mark the first anniversary of the tragedy, a day after interim results of a probe focused on faulty systems on the Boeing 737 MAX jet.
 The accident killed all 157 people on board when the new Boeing plunged into farmland six minutes after taking off from the capital.
 It was the second accident involving the 737 MAX in five months and led to the plane being grounded worldwide.

-People from 33 nations were aboard Flight 302 and hundreds of relatives and friends from across the world travelled to Ethiopia for the memorial.
-Families from countries including Canada, the United States, Ethiopia, Kenya, Uganda, Italy and France attended the ceremony at the crash site, which is about a three-hour drive from the capital, Addis Ababa.
+People from 33 nations were aboard Flight 302, many of them working with the United Nations, and hundreds of relatives and friends from across the world travelled to Ethiopia for the memorial.
+Families from countries including Canada, the United States, Ethiopia, Kenya, Uganda, Italy and France attended the ceremony at the crash site, about a three-hour drive from the capital, Addis Ababa.

+The programme included a tree planting and the reading out of victims' names, organisers said.
+Police set up a roadblock a kilometre from the site to prevent the public from attending.
+At the United Nations offices in Addis Ababa, friends and families lit candles in front of wreaths in honour of loved ones and colleagues.

+"We are traumatized all over again," said Huguette Debets, who lost her husband Jackson Musoni, father of their three children.
+"I want the world to never forget these horrific plane crashes...it could happen to any of us and it should never happen again."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)